sign up for my newsletter

 Studies in African Music by A.M.
 Jones

-Posted on 08 January 2009
+Posted on Thursday, January 8, 2009

-In the two videos below, from Pitchfork TV, Steve Reich talks about his music (along with lots of nice, but brief examples) - he mentions a book called Studies in African Music by A.M.
+In video below, from Pitchfork TV, Steve Reich talks about his music (along with lots of nice, but brief examples) - he mentions a book called Studies in African Music by A.M.
 Jones which was his first introduction to the complexity of rhythms in African music.
 I went to hunt for this book, and to my surprise although not available on Amazon, it is available complete online for free, at archive.org.
 Here are the links:

 Volume 1 (41mb)